franky3er/TransferLight/README.md

 ## Testing

-Models can be tested with the following command:
+Models can be tested with the following command: <br>
 `python main.py test -a <AGENT> -c <CHECKPOINT> -s <SCENARIO> -d <DEVICE>`
 - `<AGENT` is a placeholder for the name of the agent(s) to test (multiple agents need to be separated by spaces). `ALL` will select all available agents.
 - `<CHECKPOINT>` is a placeholder for the path(s) to the model checkpoint(s) that shall be used for testing (multiple checkpoints need to be separated by spaces). `ALL` will select all available checkpoints for the specified agent(s). `BEST` will select the checkpoint file 'best.pt' in the agent's checkpoint directory (file needs to be created in advance).